Banff Incentive Travel Guide

 With one of the longest ski seasons in the country, running from late November to early May, Banff is the perfect location for those seeking some time on the slopes.
 The area boasts three ski mountains – known as ‘Ski Big 3’ – Banff Sunshine, Mt.
 Norquay, and Lake Louise.
 Mt.
 Norquay is closest to town, Banff Sunshine is about 20-30 minutes from Banff and Lake Louise is approximately a 40 drive.
 Ski rentals are available in town or at the base of each mountain and shuttles run throughout the day from downtown Banff and most of the local resorts.

-Another great option for groups is hiking Johnston Canyon.
+Another excellent option for groups is hiking Johnston Canyon.
 The scenery is amazing, both in winter and in summer.
 The canyon walk consists of a serious of trails and steel catwalks – suspended along the side of the canyon.
 For a more relaxing route, the hike to the Lower Falls is about 1 km from the trailhead entrance and has little elevation change.
 Attendees are rewarded with a large waterfall plunging into a deep aqua pool.
 There is also a small cave that allows for a closer view of the waterfall.
 For groups looking for a more challenging hike, continue past the Lower Falls and head to the Upper Falls.
 This hike is about 2.7 km from the trailhead and has a bit of a gain in elevation (about 700 feet).
 Once attendees arrive, they are greeted by large viewing platforms.
 During the winter, the falls are frozen, creating large ice sheets on the cliffs – they may even be lucky enough to see adventure seekers climbing the ice!

 For groups that may have a bit more time in the Banff area – a day trip to Lake Louise or Jasper cannot be missed.
 Only about 45 minutes north of Banff, Lake Louise is a glacier lake characterized by aqua blue waters in the summer and boasting ice skating, snowshoeing, and the Ice Magic Festival in the winter.
 The iconic Fairmont Chateau Lake Louise is perched on the shores and is a great place to stop for lunch after attendees have time to explore the area before heading back to Banff.